europlanet-gmap/mappy/README.md

 # Install

-**The plugin will be soon contributed to the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/) to make installation easier.
-Meanwhile:**
+**The plugin has now been contributed to the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/mappy/) to make installation easier.
+To install it just launch QGIS and find the Plugin Manager under ```Plugins->Manage and Install```.
+Under ```Settings``` remember to enable ```Show also experimental plugins``` and refresh the plugin database with ```Reload Repository```.
+Under ```All``` you should now be able to find ```mappy```**

+> If you already had a previous version of mappy installed (e.g. during the PLANMAP-GMAP Winter School) remove the previous version before proceeding with installation, or the plugin will cause conflicts.

-You can use the pre-generated zip packages that can be installed in qgis by using the plugin manager.
+Alternativley, if you want to try the latest version available, you can use the pre-generated zip packages that can be installed in qgis by using the plugin manager.
 Download it from [Releases](https://github.com/europlanet-gmap/mappy/releases) and install the zip using the plugin manager.
+Releases marked as ```latest``` are atuomatically in sync with the master of this repo.
+Tagged releases (e.g. v0.1.2) should be considered as stable versions, although the plugin itself is still largerly experimental.

 ## Notes for developers